linediconsine/TangoFlux/README.md

 Audio(data=audio, rate=44100)
 ```
-Our evaluation shows that inferencing with 50 steps yield the best results, which takes about 3seconds.
+Our evaluation shows that inferencing with 50 steps yield the best results.
+A CFG scale of 3.5,4,4.5 yields simliar quality.
 For faster inference, consider setting steps to 25 that yield similar audio quality.

 ## Evaluation Scripts